Schumer: Feds must stop fake vax cards

 Schumer also cautioned that those who have a real vaccination card should not post it on social media because the information could be used in the process of making a counterfeit card.

-Schumer’s call for action came two days before New York City implements strict new regulations for proof of vaccination in public spaces.

-The de Blasio administration beginning Tuesday is requiring proof of vaccination for most indoor dining, entertainment and fitness locations.
+The city is requiring proof of vaccination for most indoor dining, entertainment and fitness locations.
+Acceptable proof includes:

 • a photo or hard copy of a U.S. Centers for Disease Control and Prevention card;